schustischuster/evoGE/GOslim/Readme.md

 ## Analyse rates of gene expression evolution of functional groups

 This code allows to analyse the rate of gene expression evolution of functionally related genes.
-This involves estimating the stability of correlations using Monte-Carlo simulations, matching optimal number of control gene sets to each GO slim term category by assessing balance statistics, evaluating the strength of expression conservation in relation to gene expression level, and applying non-linear negative exponential growth models to estimate the rates of gene expression evolution.
+This involves estimating the stability of correlations using Monte-Carlo simulations, matching optimal number of control gene sets to each GO slim term category by assessing balance statistics, evaluating the strength of expression conservation in relation to gene expression levels, and applying non-linear negative exponential growth models to estimate the rates of gene expression evolution.

 ## Contents